Want to be a professional writer?

-This is the thing.
-You’re doing all the classes; you’re reading all the sites and trades; you can even pitch and network like a pro … but there’s one problem:
+But this is the thing.
+You’re doing all the classes … You’re reading all the sites and trades … You can even pitch and network like a pro … but there’s one problem.

 You’re not thinking like a professional writer.